 Tenant Rights.
 Equally important for the success of RAD are meaningful resident participation, procedural rights, and mobility, which are addressed in detail in various sections of the Notice and summarized in Attachment 1B.

 Fair Housing Requirements.
 RAD transactions are governed by the same civil rights authorities that govern HUD-assisted activities generally.
-See 24 CFR 5.105.
+See 24 CFR § 5.105.
 The Fair Housing Act prohibits discrimination in housing (see 42 U.S.C. §§ 3601, et seq., and HUD regulations in 24 CFR part 100) and requires all federal executive departments and agencies to “administer their programs and activities relating to housing and urban development . . . in a manner affirmatively to further” fair housing (42 U.S.C. § 3608(d) and (e)).
 In addition, all federally assisted activities are subject to Title VI of the Civil Rights Act of 1964 forbidding discrimination on the basis of race, color and national origin (see 42 U.S.C. §§ 4000d, et. seq., and HUD regulations in 24 CFR part 1) and Section 504 of the Rehabilitation Act of 1973, which forbids discrimination on the basis of disability and requires that federally assisted programs make each activity “when viewed in its entirety” readily accessible to persons with disabilities and make reasonable accommodation to the needs of persons with disabilities (see 29 U.S.C. §§ 701, et seq., and HUD regulations in 24 CFR part 8), as well as Titles II and III of the Americans with Disabilities Act and Executive Order 11063 and HUD regulations at 24 CFR part 107.
 Thus, as with the administration of all HUD programs and all HUD-assisted activities, fair housing and civil rights issues must be considered in the administration of RAD transactions.
 This includes actions and policies that may have a discriminatory effect on the basis of race, color, sex, national origin, religion, disability, or familial status (see 24 CFR part 1 and part 100 subpart G) or that may impede, obstruct, prevent, or undermine efforts to affirmatively further fair housing.

 Elements of RAD transactions that have civil rights implications include, but are not limited to, transfers of assistance, temporary and permanent relocation, demolition, site selection and new construction, occupancy policies, changes in unit configuration, increase or reduction in units, waiting list administration policies, policies regarding return of temporarily relocated tenants, substantial rehabilitation or alteration program accessibility, tenant selection policies and priority transfers, providing information to persons with Limited English Proficiency (LEP) and persons with disabilities, reasonable accommodation policies, and Affirmative Fair Housing Marketing Plans.
 All PHAs must consider civil rights when structuring these and other elements of their RAD transaction.
 Further, all RAD conversions that include one or more of the activities listed below must undergo a front-end review for compliance with certain civil rights and fair housing requirements.
 A RAD conversion may not include one of the activities below without prior written approval from HUD.
-All Financing Plans submitted following the 60th day after the publication of this Notice must include evidence that the PHA has secured written approval from HUD for any of the following activities that are included in its RAD conversion:
+All Financing Plans submitted after August 15, 2015, must include evidence that the PHA has secured written approval from HUD for any of the following activities that are included in its RAD conversion:

 Conversions of assistance involving new construction, whether on a new site or on a current site, in an area of minority concentration.